 Ibrahim is a corporate and securities associate in our San Diego and Silicon Valley offices.

 Ibrahim represents a wide range of emerging growth companies from the information technology, consumer and enterprise software, financial, healthcare, life sciences, and other industries.
-He has experience in corporate formations and structuring, venture capital financings, private secondary markets, mergers and acquisitions, public offerings, and general corporate governance and securities matters.
+He has experience in corporate formations and structuring, venture capital financings, private secondary markets, cross-border transactions, mergers and acquisitions, public offerings, and general corporate governance and securities matters.
 Ibrahim’s counsel with emerging growth companies spans the entire lifecycle, from incorporation and venture financings through an exit.
 Ibrahim also represents many leading venture capital investment firms in their portfolio company investments.

 - Stanford Law School, J.D.